 Location of operations

-Outsourcing can involve local or domestic service providers while offshoring inherently consists in establishing operations in a foreign country.
+Outsourcing can involve local or domestic service providers, while offshoring consists of establishing operations in a foreign country.

-The geographical distance and legal implications associated with offshoring make it a more complex endeavor than outsourcing.
+The geographical distance and legal implications of offshoring make it more complex than outsourcing.

 Offshoring offers potential cost savings due to lower labor costs in certain regions.
 Companies can benefit from wage differentials, reduced overhead expenses, and tax advantages in the host country.